aidanastridge/Publisher/README.md

 ## Coming Soon (In Development)
 * UI (Status, Scroll-bar, and Buttons etc.).
-* Plugin Interactions with Hider, Minimal System Settings, and Style Settings.
+* Plugin Interactions with Style Settings.
+* Errors
 * More...

 ## Maintenance